Child care and schools

 Complete list of all pre-school options in Uppsala (Swedish only)

 Application for pre-school in Uppsala is made through the Child Care Administration at the municipality.
-Please note that the relevant pages are only available in Swedish, but if you contact the Child Care Administration, they will guide you through the application process.
-You should attach a copy of your lease contract in your application.
-If you don’t have a contract, please write the name and the address of your contact person at the host department instead.
+The relevant pages are only available in Swedish, but if you contact the Child Care Administration, they will guide you through the application process.
+Please note that you can use the address of Uppsala University as address in the application if you do not have your own address yet.
+Otherwise please use your own address and attach the lease contract.

 Tel.: +46 18 727 55 00.
 Mon–Fri 09:30 to 16:00, Thu–Fri 09:30 to 11:30